Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

 \subsection{Properties and Occurrence Rate of [\ion{C}{2}] Halos}

-The co-evolution of [\ion{C}{2}] halo size (measured by the $R_{90}$ parameters) and the SFH shown in Figure~\ref{fig:cii_sfh} hints at their potential correlations.
-To test whether correlation exists and quantify the relationship between [\ion{C}{2}] halos and bursty star formation, we compute the (temporal) cross-correlation coefficient between the $R_{90}$ parameters and SFR as a function of time lag $\Delta t$.
-Specifically, we calculate the Pearson correlation coefficient between (i) $R_{90,{\rm [CII]}}(t)$ and ${\rm SFR}(t - \Delta t)$ and (ii) $\Delta R_{90}(t)$ and ${\rm SFR}(t - \Delta t)$ to investigate how [\ion{C}{2}] halo properties respond to star formation activities over time.
+The connection between the [\ion{C}{2}] halo size (measured by the $R_{90}$ parameters) and the SFH shown in Figure~\ref{fig:cii_sfh} hints at their potential correlation.
+To test whether such a correlation exists and more quantitatively describe the relationship between [\ion{C}{2}] halos and bursty star formation, we compute the temporal cross-correlation coefficient between the $R_{90}$ parameters and SFR as a function of the time lag $\Delta t$.
+Specifically, we calculate the Pearson correlation coefficients of $R_{90,{\rm [CII]}}(t)$ vs. ${\rm SFR}(t - \Delta t)$ and $\Delta R_{90}(t)$ vs. ${\rm SFR}(t - \Delta t)$ to investigate how [\ion{C}{2}] halo properties respond to SFR variations.

 Figure~\ref{fig:corr_func} shows our findings.
-At zero time lag ($\Delta t \approx 0$), a significant negative correlation coefficient is present for the $R_{90,{\rm [CII]}} \times \textrm{SFR}$ cross-correlation, which indicates that [\ion{C}{2}] halos tend to be more compact during the recent starburst when the SFR is high.
-This reflects the fact that gas accretion during a recent starburst concentrates [\ion{C}{2}]-emitting gas.
-The correlation becomes positive at a time lag of $\Delta t \sim 60\,$Myr, suggesting that larger [\ion{C}{2}] halos are associated with a recent starburst approximately $60\,$Myr earlier.
-This time-delayed positive correlation coefficient captures the physical process where starburst induced outflow drives [\ion{C}{2}]-emitting gas outward to CGM scales within a characteristic timescale of $\sim 60\,$Myr.
-We also find no statistically significant correlation between $\Delta R_{90}$ and the ${\rm SFR}$, which we attribute to the fact that the UV emission can be attenuated by dust and exhibits strong source-to-source and sightline-to-sightline variations.
+At zero time lag ($\Delta t \approx 0$), a significant negative correlation coefficient is present for the $R_{90,{\rm [CII]}}$--$\textrm{SFR}$ cross-correlation, which indicates that [\ion{C}{2}] halos tend to be more compact during starbursts when the SFR is high.
+The correlation becomes positive at a time lag of $\Delta t \sim 60\,$Myr, suggesting that larger [\ion{C}{2}] halos may be associated with a recent starburst $\sim 60\,$Myr earlier.
+This time-delayed positive correlation coefficient captures the physical process during which starburst-induced outflows drive [\ion{C}{2}]-emitting gas outward to inner CGM scales within a characteristic timescale of $\sim 60\,$Myr.
+We also find no statistically significant correlation between $\Delta R_{90}$ and the ${\rm SFR}$, which may be associated with the attenuation of UV emission by dust, given its strong source-to-source and sightline-to-sightline variations.

 This temporal correlation analysis implies an important connection between burst cycles and extended [\ion{C}{2}] halos: bursts of star formation power feedback that eventually creates spatially extended [\ion{C}{2}] emission, but the response is not instantaneous.
 Instead, [\ion{C}{2}]-emitting gas expands to large halo radii on a timescale of several tens of Myr following the recent starburst.
-This demonstrates that the occurrence of extended [\ion{C}{2}] halos is closely linked to the recent SFH.
+This clearly demonstrates that the occurrence of extended [\ion{C}{2}] halos is linked to the recent SFH.